muskanbagrecha/PowerBI-Projects/Assignment 4.md

 # Insights regarding release dates

-## Most views are garnered in the month of May which could be a good month for realising a new show.
+## Most views are garnered in the month of May which could be a good month for releasing a new show.

 ![image](https://user-images.githubusercontent.com/46674359/137109061-0c7a1791-0771-4ff4-a3bb-d0454efb5a02.png)